5 Big Ideas for Small Laundry Rooms in Apartments, Condos, and Co-ops

-If you thought you couldn’t add a laundry area to your home, studio, or apartment, think again!
-Whether you have a lot of room or just a little, many renovators are making space for washer-dryers.
-Here, we share 5 small laundry room ideas that came to life from New York City homeowners.
-With the help of Sweeten contractors, they reimagined their kitchens, bathrooms, and mudrooms to achieve their at-home laundry goals.
+If you thought you couldn’t add a laundry area to your house, studio, or apartment, think again!
+Many homeowners have worked with Sweeten to make room for washers and dryers, even in small and unlikely spaces.
+Here, we share 5 small laundry room ideas that emerged from New York City homeowners with interesting constraints.
+With help from their Sweeten general contractors, they reimagined their kitchens, bathrooms, and mudrooms—and said their final goodbyes to the laundromat.

 Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and financial protection—at no cost to the homeowner.